 6. Install WordPress

 WordPress is the most popular and best blogging platform to use these days.
 It is great for SEO (search engine optimization), so using it will help you considerably to rank high on Google – which is what will bring in the traffic.

-BlueHost and HostGator have an easy “one click” WordPress install buttons.
+BlueHost and HostGator have easy “one-click” WordPress install buttons.
 In your control panel, you’ll see a “WordPress” button or “One-Click Install.”
 You just hit that and follow the installation steps.

 Don’t worry; it is easy.
 But in case you find this confusing, you can see the video below that explains the WordPress installation with Bluehost.